aaronthorp/meteor-boilerplate/README.md

 ### Installation

-Install by cloning the repository using `git clone https://github.com/aaronthorp/meteor-bootstrap3-wysihtml5.git`
+Install by cloning the repository using `git clone https://github.com/aaronthorp/meteor-boilerplate.git` and `mrt` or `./dev` to launch the boilerplate.

 If you are running in a development environment, you can use the `dev` program to launch the application with custom parameters.